methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-10-19-ubuntu-utm-homebrew.md

 ---
   title: Ubuntu UTM Homebrew - Part 1 - Web Filtering
   date: 2012-10-19 10:06:49
-toc: true
-toc_label: "Contents"
-excerpt: "I wrote this guide a few days ago and this solution worked great.
-But what if you want to have more control of your threat management and build your..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

-> **Version Notice**: This post references Ubuntu 12.04 which has reached end-of-life.
-Package names and commands may differ on Ubuntu 22.04/24.04 LTS.
-{: .notice--info}

 I wrote [this](https://everythingshouldbevirtual.com/super-router-pfsense-untangle/ "http\://everythingshouldbevirtual.com/super-router-pfsense-untangle/")
 guide a few days ago and this solution worked great.
 But what if you